TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/Title.rst

 ..  include:: /Includes.rst.txt
 ..  _ctrl-reference-title:

 =====
 title
 =====

 ..  confval:: title
+    :name: ctrl-title
     :Path: $GLOBALS['TCA'][$table]['ctrl']
     :type: string or LLL reference
     :Scope: Display

     Contains the *system name* of the table.
 Is used for display in the backend.

     For instance the "tt\_content" table is of course named "tt\_content" technically.
 However in the backend display it will be shown as "Page Content" when the backend language is English.
 When another language is chosen, like Danish, then the label "Sideindhold" is shown instead.
 This value is managed by the "title" value.

     You can insert plain text values, but the preferred way is to enter a reference to a localized string.
 Refer to the :ref:`Localization <t3coreapi:internationalization>` section for more details.

 Examples